tildesarecool/UFO-invasion/README.md

 self.aliensGroup.draw(self.screen)
 ```

-So in the first attempt I must have been inadvertently also sending the the initially created alien boject to the group as well as the generated or "spawned" aliens created in the while loop.
+So in the first attempt I must have been inadvertently also sending the the initially created alien object to the group as well as the generated or "spawned" aliens created in the while loop.

 Realizing this in this attempt, I created an alien but didn't add it to the group.
 Then I created 3 more aliens I added to the alien group invidually which were then subsequently drawn to the screen.